rtcharity/resources.eahub.org/content/events/clubs-fair.md

 # What is Tabling?

 Tabling is when a university group sets up a table to promote their group to passing students.
 The most common time to set up a table is the Clubs Fair.
-In many universities, groups are allowed to set up their table where there is a lot of foot traffic, such as near the cafeteria around lunchtime.
-The advice on this page is mostly focussed on Clubs Fairs, but most of the advice can be applied to other tabling opportunities.
+Many universities allow groups to set up tables where there is a lot of foot traffic, such as near the cafeteria around lunchtime.
+The advice on this page focuses on Clubs Fairs, but most of the advice can be applied to other tabling opportunities.

 <a name="what"></a>